Factory activity shrinks across Asia as cooling China threatens global growth

 Meanwhile, bleak factory gauges suggests that the global economy will get worse before it gets better.

-China’s factory activity shrank by the most in almost three years in January as new orders slumped further and output fell, the private Caixin/Markit PMI survey showed.
-The numbers were weaker than Thursday’s official PMI survey.
+China’s factory activity shrank the most in almost three years in January as new orders slumped further and output fell, the private Caixin/Markit PMI survey showed.
+The numbers were weaker than Thursday’s official PMI survey, but both suggested the economy is continuing to slow in the new year.

 Taiwan posted its weakest readings since September 2015, South Korea the joint-lowest since November 2016 and Indonesia the first contraction in a year.